August 12, 1921 | Part III

 June wasn’t known to be a necessarily hot time in Louisiana, that being saved for the later summer and early fall seasons.
 However, this June started off as if it were an August, the rest of summer gradually worsening.
 The bugs came early, the fallow field refused to produce, and the rain withheld.
 Darkened packed-dirt roads lightened and dust began to prevail.
 It seemed to reflect the desecration in the air.
 This August was different.

-Claire managed to be back in Ouachita in a week after her sister’s letter.
+Clare managed to be back in Ouachita in a week after her sister’s letter.
 Although she took great risk doing so, she knew no other choice.
 Again harboring herself with her cousin Gerald and Uncle Tom, she waited a few days until Sunday the 21 when she knew her mother and Fred would be at the town’s morning church service.
 Feigning a headache, Theresa stayed home, managing to inconspicuously pack her most treasured possessions.
-Despite being rushed, Claire urged more haste in order to make it out before the parish service ended.
+Despite being rushed, Clare urged more haste in order to make it out before the parish service ended.